“The universe buries strange jewels deep within us all, and then stands back to see if we can find them” – Elizabeth Gilbert.

 I spent the next six months travelling and in doing so, I filled the quiet space in my life with noise of a different kind from the noise my corporate life had provided; I went to the USA and Italy and home to Australia for several weeks, followed by a month ‘living’ in Paris.
 It was a truly wonderful season of my life, but at the same time, I was aware of a throbbing undercurrent of dissatisfaction.

 So, at the beginning of 2014 I made the decision to stay in one place for six months.
-No more travelling, no more distractions; it was time to launch my personal styling business.
+No more travelling, no more distractions; it was time to get serious about my personal styling business.

 I also picked up the notebook I’d purchased the year before on my 39th birthday, and I committed to a regular writing practice.